-Earthquake resistant homes from our Solid Timber range performed exceptionally well during the Christchurch earthquakes of 2011, and more recently during the Kaikoura earthquakes of 2016.
+Earthquake resistant homes from our Solid Timber range in particular, performed exceptionally well during the Christchurch earthquakes of 2011, and the Kaikoura earthquakes of 2016.

-In one instance, one of our Solid Timber homes remained completely unscathed following the 7.8 earthquake in Waiau, despite the home being positioned literally 30 metres from the fault line.
+In one instance, one of our Solid Timber homes remained completely unscathed following the 7.8 earthquake in Waiau near Kaikoura, despite the home being positioned 100 metres from the fault line.
 Many other homes and buildings in the same small town were decimated and in ruins.
+The location of the fault had been hitherto unknown to geologists and engineers.

 Watch the amazing footage of that Waiau home the day after the earthquake, and the happy homeowner here (footage courtesy of the New Zealand Herald):

-We regularly have owners of Fraemohs homes contact us saying how safe they felt in their homes during the earthquakes.
+We regularly have owners of our Solid Timber homes contact us or write public reviews saying how safe they felt in their homes during the earthquakes.
 Here are a few:

 “The best earthquake proof house – it handled the 7.8 no problems.
 I’d recommend to anyone going to build.
 Cheers Fraemohs.”